emerging-welfare/ie-tools-test-on-India-b1/README.md

 foliafile: path to a folder containing files OR a single file.
 outfile: path to create a single file containing conll formatted version of folia content.

-Preferably, set outfile path under the 'folia' folder you have just created.
-NeuroNER needs to have the outfile under that path. outfile name needs to be ''

 #### Configure './src/parameters.ini':